 There are flexible SIPs, too, which allow investors to change the installment, depending on the prevailing market levels.
-Moreover, there is no compulsion on any investor to continue SIP investment for long period of time, he/she can discontinue the plan any time.
+Moreover, there is no compulsion on any investor to continue to SIP investment for a long period of time, he/she can discontinue the plan any time.

 When the entire amount is invested in a chosen mutual fund at one go, it is known as lump-sum investment.
-It is mostly preferred by more experienced investors who have a better understanding of the markets and current valuations or investors with the financial advisor who understands equity market behaviour.
+It is mostly preferred by more experienced investors who have a better understanding of the markets and current valuations or investors with the financial advisor who understands equity market behavior.

 Lump-sum investments yield the best results as when:

 Many investors may panic when the market is on a decline or edging lower and may withdraw the investment or stop investing in equity mutual funds.
-However, these are not beneficial for the investors in the long run.
-If you are a well educated investor yourself or you have an expert financial advisor, you will, in fact, invest more money during this period for you to get overall high-weighted average returns over a longer period of time.
+However, these are not beneficial for investors in the long run.
+If you are a well-educated investor yourself or you have an expert financial advisor, you will, in fact, invest more money during this period for you to get overall high-weighted average returns over a longer period of time.
 If you have a good understanding of the equity market and have no problem to take the risks associated with market volatility, you can make a lump sum investment in the equity market.